archatomic/chromafish/MINECRAFT_SERVERS.md

 You are now free to connect to the server.
 [If the server times out when you attempt to connect, wait 2 minutes and try again.](#what-does-on-demand-mean)

+### If you are on XBOX or Switch
+You will require a different method to add / connect the server.
+[Use this guide](https://apexminecrafthosting.com/how-to-join-a-bedrock-edition-server-on-xbox-switch/) to connect to [BedrockConnect](https://github.com/Pugmatt/BedrockConnect) and you'll add the server in their interface.

 ## FAQ
 ### What does "On Demand" mean?
 To save on cost, I am not running these servers 24/7.
 If the server sits with nobody connected to it (for about 20 minutes), it shuts down automatically.

-The first time you tries to connect while the server is offline, you will get some kind of a "connection timed out" error.
+The first time you try to connect while the server is offline, you will get some kind of a "connection timed out" error.
 This is normal, and the server will now automatically come back online.
 The total time this takes is the [cold boot time](#what-does-cold-boot-time-mean).

 Once a couple of minutes have passed, try again and you should be able to connect just fine!